 - A cup of coffee with a close friend

 - Your collection of Lilo and Stitch DVDs

 Your Discomfort Zone (aka Growth Zone)

 The next circle is what I call your discomfort zone.
 Others have called it the growth zone or the learning zone, but don’t worry too much about the names.
-Things here are less familiar to you and might make you nervous, but are not out of your reach.
+Things here are less familiar to you and might make you nervous.

 - Meeting a new group of people for the first time